apache/trafficserver/doc/developer-guide/plugins/http-transformations/index.en.rst

 Transaction Data Sink
 ~~~~~~~~~~~~~~~~~~~~~

-The hook `TS_HTTP_RESPONSE_CLIENT_HOOK` is a hook that supports a special type of transformation, one with only input and no output.
+The `TS_HTTP_REQUEST_CLIENT_HOOK` and `TS_HTTP_RESPONSE_CLIENT_HOOK` hooks supports a special type of transformation, one with only request or
-Although the transformation doesn't provide data back to Traffic Server it can do anything else with the data, such as writing it
+response body input and no output.
+Although the transformation doesn't provide data back to Traffic Server they can do anything else with the
-to another output device or process.
+data, such as writing it to another output device or process.
 It must, however, consume all the data for the transaction.
-There are two primary use cases.
+There are two primary
+use cases.

 #.
 Tap in to the transaction to provide the data for external processing.
 #.
 Maintain the transaction.